NVIDIA/MinkowskiEngine/docs/demo/interop.rst

-Note that the above :attr:`MinkowskiEngine.MinkowskiGlobalPooling` layer averages all features in the input sparse tensor and generate :math:`B \times D_F` when :math:`B` is the number of inputs in the mini-batch in the input sparse tensor (adaptively changes accordingly) and :math:`D_F` is the feature dimension of the input sparse tensor.
+Note that the above :attr:`MinkowskiEngine.MinkowskiGlobalPooling` layer averages all features in the input sparse tensor and generate :math:`B \times D_F` when :math:`B` is the batch size (adaptively changes accordingly) and :math:`D_F` is the feature dimension of the input sparse tensor.

-Then, during the training, we could us the `torch.nn.CrossEntropyLoss` layer by accessing the features of the sparse tensor `MinkowskiEngine.SparseTensor.F` or `MinkowskiEngine.SparseTensor.feats`.
+Then, during the training, we could us the `torch.nn.CrossEntropyLoss` layer by accessing the features of the sparse tensor :attr:`MinkowskiEngine.SparseTensor.F` or :attr:`MinkowskiEngine.SparseTensor.feats`.

 .. code-block:: python